Azure-Samples/serviceconnector-webapp-postgresql-django-passwordless/README.md

 If you need an Azure account, you can [create on for free](https://azure.microsoft.com/free/).

-A Flask sample application is also available for the article at https://github.com/Azure-Samples/msdocs-flask-three-azure-services.
+A Flask sample application with similar functionality is at https://github.com/Azure-Samples/msdocs-flask-web-app-managed-identity.

 ## Requirements